2023-24 Odyssey of the Mind Program Guide

 If a membership wants to enter more teams in the same problem and division it may purchase an additional membership at a reduced rate.
 All teams that fall under the second membership would be considered “Team B.” If a third membership is purchased, those teams would be considered “Team C,” and so on.
 If purchasing additional memberships is not feasible, a school district may hold an intramural competition to determine which teams will participate in official competitions.

 In most circumstances, all team members come from the same school.
 However, multi-school teams — those made up of students from different schools — are permitted as long as all the schools have a current membership.
 If the schools contain the same division, multi-school teams may choose which school name they wish to use for registering; otherwise, teams must compete under the school name that houses the division that they are competing in.
 Multi-school teams may only compete at one regional tournament, even if multiple schools may be located in more than one region.
-Furthermore, each team is allowed one student that attends a different school without a membership, but who resides in the same general area.
+Furthermore, each team is allowed one student that attends a different school without a membership.
 However, the team members must agree and must have permission from principals from both schools involved.
 If a team member transfers to another school, he/she may remain on the team until the end of the competition year, provided both school administrations approve.

-Established community groups such as Rotary, church groups, libraries, etc. may purchase a membership under the group’s name.
-A community group may not be organized for the sole purpose of competing in Odyssey of the Mind, that is, it must have an established mission other than participating in the program.
+Established community groups and businesses such as Rotary, church groups, libraries, etc. may purchase a membership under the group’s name.
 If the community group contributes money to a school to sponsor a team or to enable students to participate, the membership would be in the school’s name.

 Home-schooled students can purchase memberships under a home school name.
-Each home-schooled team must include a minimum of four homeschooled students.
-Each team may also include up to three students from other schools that would not have to purchase an additional membership.
+Home-schooled students can purchase memberships under a home school name.
+Each home-schooled team must include a majority of homeschool students.
+For example, for a team of seven, a minimum of four homeschooled students must be on the team and each team may also include up to three students from other schools that would not have to purchase an additional membership.

 If school administrators permit it, homeschooled students may compete on a school team sponsored by the public school that they would normally attend if they were not home schooled.